damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 ```

 ## UpdateMarket

-This message holds the current state of the match's market.
+This message holds the current state of the game's market.

-It specifies what resource type is to be accounted for as replaceable, since the configuration file allows for it to be changed.
+It specifies what resource type is to be accounted for as replaceable, since the configuration file allows for it to be
+changed.

 ```
            ┌────────┒                      ┌────────┒